 Most of the early studies looking at the speed-accuracy tradeoff used contrived lab-friendly skills like finger tapping or wrist rotation that were easy to study and measure, but don’t look anything like actual sport skills, which are generally more complex and take longer to master.
 So some researchers decided to see if the speed-accuracy tradeoff held true in the real world – with skills like serving in tennis, or batting in T-Ball.

-As suspected, real-world skills seemed to operate differently, and they found that in many cases, accuracy didn’t change a whole lot, even as speed increased.
-Hmm…so maybe emphasizing speed in the early stages of learning is actually a good thing, heretical though it may seem?
+As suspected, real-world skills seemed to operate differently, and in many cases, the researchers found that accuracy didn’t suffer as much as expected, even as speed increased.
+Hmm…so could emphasizing speed in the early stages of learning actually be a good thing, heretical though it may seem?

 Let’s take a closer look…

-In one study, a team of researchers recruited 16 children aged 6-11 to learn some basic hockey skills (none had any previous organized hockey experience).
+In one study (Belkin & Eliot, 1997), a team of researchers recruited 16 children aged 6-11 to learn some basic hockey skills (none had any previous organized hockey experience).

 The kids were randomly assigned to two different groups, and given some basic instructions on how to hold a hockey stick and how to stand.
 Then they were placed 25 feet away from the gym wall, and instructed to hit a street hockey ball at the wall – but each group had a slightly different objective.